• 15325343_965642446874642_6228788286409510473_o.jpg

 3. There is no god.

-We likely believe that ONE of these three views must be correct, and hence the other two necessarily false.
-The response to this could be a logical explanation why Muslims are of the view that not all systems of belief are correct.
-While Islam teaches that "there is no compulsion in religion" (the meaning of a verse in the Qur'an, 2:256), it also teaches that the Truth is distinct from errors.
+Only one of these views must be correct, which necessarily means the others are false.
+This logical reality explains why Muslims believe that not all belief systems can be equally true.
+While Islam clearly teaches that “there is no compulsion in religion” (Qur’an 2:256), it also affirms that truth is distinct from falsehood.

 "Do they not then consider the Qur’an carefully?
 Had it been from other than Allah (GOD), they would surely have found therein much contradiction."
 [Qur'an,4:82]